ncsurobotics/SW8-Documentation/docs/electrical/software/kicad.md

 8. Click "Import Settings"
 9. Click "OK" to close the board setup dialog
 10. Save the PCB file
+11. **Restart KiCad (Close fully and reopen the project).
+Skipping this step can cause library issues until KiCad is restarted.**

 ### PCB Layout & Routing